#Importing the necessary library for our project

 set_mode("regression")

-After the creation of different models we move on to the next step which is the creation of workflow set where we combine our preprocessing recipes with the model specification.
-Doing so we will end with 9 different model for predicting the data with 3 linear regression and 6 KNN model.
+Following the establishment of several models, we go to the next phase, which is the creation of a workflow set that combines our preprocessing recipes with the model specification.
+As a result, we will have nine alternative models for predicting data, including three linear regressions and six KNN models.

 <- list(